-- Plug in the 3 Molex cables for the pitch- and roll-motors, as well as the IMU board, into the connectors labeled "PITCH", "ROLL", and "IMU" located near the front on the top plate. - The controller comes pre-configured with PID gains which are fine-tuned for use with a GoPro HD Hero3 and no additional accessories (lens protection or housing.)
-Additional configuration can be done using the SimpleBGC software package via the micro USB connector on the right-side of the top frame.
-See the section later in the manual for further information. - The gimbal controller has two dedicated channels brought out on the top plate R/C header (channel 5 and 6) which can be used to position the GoPro image.
-This means that you can assign a knob or slider on the radio to control pitch and roll of the gimbal. - If the camera gimbal is not level at start-up, move the gimbal and quad to a perfectly level position (use a bubble leveler) and press the "GIMBAL CAL." button on the top plate for 3-5 seconds until the gimbal motors release.
-Wait for the blue LED to stop blinking and motors to lock.
-Ensure that the gimbal is perfectly still and straight during this calibration process. - If the gimbal still drifts, recalibrate the sensors by turning any UHF or video transmitters, plugging in power, connecting the frame via USB to SimpleBGC, then propping up the gimbal so it stays level and still, first click "CALIB.
+• Plug in the 3 Molex cables for the pitch- and roll-motors, as well as the IMU board, into the connectors labeled "PITCH", "ROLL", and "IMU" located near the front on the top plate.

+- The controller comes pre-configured with PID gains which are fine-tuned for use with a GoPro HD Hero3 and no additional accessories (lens protection or housing.)
+Tuning may be necessary (PID, power) when using an older GoPro model or different add-ons.
+Also make sure to balance both axis by moving the GoPro back or forth until it stays still independent of how you rotate/leave it. - Additional configuration can be done using the SimpleBGC software package via the micro USB connector on the right-side of the top frame.
+The CORE uses dual profile switching (described later in the manual) which means that all essential flight tuning should be done in both profiles. - The gimbal controller has two dedicated channels (RC_PITCH, RC_ROLL) brought out on the top plate R/C header (channel 5 and 6) which can be used to position the GoPro image.
+This means that you can assign a knob or slider on the radio to control pitch and roll of the gimbal.

+- If the camera gimbal is not level at start-up, move the gimbal and quad to a perfectly level position (use a bubble leveler) and press the "GIMBAL CAL." button on the top plate for 3-5 seconds until the gimbal motors release.
+Wait for the blue LED to stop blinking and motors to lock again.
+Ensure that the gimbal is perfectly still and straight during this calibration process. - If the gimbal still drifts, recalibrate the sensors by turning any UHF or video transmitters, plugging in power, connecting the frame to SimpleBGC, then propping up the gimbal so it stays level and still.
+Then click "CALIB.
 ACC", wait for it to finish, click "WRITE", and then click "CALIB.
-GYRO" and "WRITE" again. - To further fine-tune the accelerometer, perform the 4 position calibration by clicking "CALIB.
+GYRO" and "WRITE". - To further fine-tune the accelerometer, perform the 4 position calibration by setting both POWER to 0 and clicking "CALIB.
 ACC" after each time you position the gimbal face forward, face down, face up and face backwards.
-And only at the end commit the calibration data by clicking "WRITE". - Gyro calibration is very sensitive.
+And only at the very end re-enable the POWER settings and commit the calibration data by clicking "WRITE".
+See the SimpleBGC manual for further details. - Gyro calibration is very sensitive.
 If you are in a skyscraper, considering going to the ground floor for this calibration.
 Do not use unstable surfaces, such as lightweight tables or wooden floors for calibration.
 You only need to do this once in a while or when moving to an entirely new geographical location.
-The calibration directly influences how well the gimbal performs. - The gimbal controller is PPM compatible and can read the PPM stream on channel 1.
-To enable this feature, close the solder pads labeled "PPM GIMBAL" on the top plate and enable "PPM-Sum" via SimpleBCG.
-Remove any servo-cables between the receiver and the header for channel 5 and 6, as any PWM signal would cause conflict.
+The calibration directly influences how well the gimbal performs. - The gimbal controller is PPM compatible (no S.BUS support) and the channel 1 trace on the top plate is integrated directly to the controller chip.
+To enable PPM gimbal, you need to close the solder pads labeled "PPM GIMBAL" on the top plate, enable "PPM-Sum" and assign the right channels via the SimpleBCG software.
+Remember to remove any servo-cables between the receiver and the header channel 5 and 6, as any PWM signal would cause conflict. - Note that in PPM mode, the CORE can not switch profiles because it relies on the gimbal controller to be PWM configured.
+We suggest that you use a channel on your radio to switch profiles.